OptimalBPM/angular-schema-form-complex-ui/README.md

 }
 ```

-The getDefinitions callback can be a string that identifies a function in the schema form controller, this is useful when storing the form outside the application in pure JSON.
+The getDefinitions callback can be a string that identifies a function in the schema form controller.
+This is useful when storing the form outside the application in pure JSON.

-_NOTE:  However, that will not work with nested complex-UI add-ons.
-In that case replace the string with a local function reference._
+_NOTE:  However, that will not work when nesting complex-UI add-ons.
+In that case, replace the string with a local function reference._

 ### Installation
 To use the example, enter the examples/camelcase folder and run